Frequently Asked Questions about State Testing

 Q: When do the new Smarter Balanced assessments take effect?

-A: Washington is an active participant in the consortium that is designing the Smarter Balanced tests.
-This gives us an opportunity to participate in pilot and field testing.
-Voluntary pilot testing will take place in 2012-13 and field testing will take place in 2013-14.
-These activities will be in addition to the MSP/HSPE/and EOCs, which are required for accountability and/or high school graduation.
-Full implementation of the Smarter Balanced assessments will be in spring 2015.
+A: Washington is an active participant in the consortium that designed the Smarter Balanced tests.
+Voluntary pilot testing took place in 2012-13 and field testing in 2013-14.
+Full implementation of the Smarter Balanced tests will be in spring 2015.

 Q: What subjects are covered on our state tests?